Skip to Content

 Wildlife Highlights

-The Okavango Delta has good general wildlife, but the most common swamp-adapted animal is the otherwise rare red lechwe, which can be seen wading through water in big herds.
-The semi-aquatic sitatunga is harder to find.
+The Okavango Delta has terrific general wildlife, but the most common swamp-adapted animal is the otherwise rare red lechwe, which can be seen wading through water in big herds.
+The semi-aquatic sitatunga is harder to find but also present.
 Other unusual antelope include tsessebe, sable and roan.
 Spotted-necked and African clawless otters can sometimes be seen swimming in the channels.

 Best Time for Wildlife Viewing